Jegp/nrf/README.md

-# Covariant spatio-temporal receptive fields for neuromorphic computing
+# Covariant spatio-temporal receptive fields for spiking neural networks

-This repository contains the code for the paper "Covariant spatio-temporal receptive fields for neuromorphic computing".
+This repository contains the code for the paper "Covariant spatio-temporal receptive fields for spiking neural networks".

 A preprint is available at: [arXiv:2405.00318](https://arxiv.org/abs/2405.00318)